zhexinli/Q-ViT-DeiT/README.md

 --output_dir path/to/mixed \
 --finetune path/to/float
 ```
-Here, the arguments wbits and abits determines the initial bit-widths for weights and activations.
+Here in Q-ViT, the arguments wbits and abits determines the initial bit-widths for weights and activations.